shirelmr/shirelmr.github.io/index.md

 Designed and built a balloon-popping robot controlled via Bluetooth using an app made with App Inventor and Arduino.

 > ![ ](/files/poopingrobot.png)

 ---

-### Featured Work

-**Open Source Contributions for Microsoft**

-During my internship, I developed and integrated automation tools within the Model Context Protocol (MCP) server to support the Azure SDK release process.
-These tools are utilized across 34+ Azure SDK repositories.

-By building these shared tools, I helped reduce manual work and improve efficiency and reliability throughout the entire Azure SDK ecosystem.

-You can check out the repository where these tools were implemented:

-<a href= "https://github.com/Azure/azure-sdk-tools" target="_blank">🔗 azure-sdk-tools repo</a>

----